Best Swiss Army Knives: Versatile, Pocket-Sized Tools

 Versatile and novel are the two terms that best define the Swisschamp pocket knife.
 It is the original multi-tool, and can have up to 33 functions.
 Typically, it bridges the gap in a wide variety of small folding tools.
 We can say that this Swiss Army knife has everything that an outdoor enthusiast would like to see in a portable pocket knife.

 The company behind the Swiss Army Knife boasts a rock-solid heritage and the traditional Swiss focus on quality and innovation.
 Victorinox is founded on integrity and family values.
 The organization was founded in 1897 by Karl Elsener and has grown to be a pioneer on a global level.
 Victorinox has five product categories that include cutlery, Swiss Army knives, watches, fragrances, and travel gear.
-The Victorinox Swiss Army Multi-Tool SwissChamp Pocket Knife is one of their top products.
+The Victorinox Swiss Army Multi-Tool SwissChamp Pocket Knife is one of its top products.

 Swiss Army Knife Pricing